ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## An Example of a Weak Instrument
+## An Example of Using a Weak Instrument

 ```yaml
 type: PureMultipleChoiceExercise